akeneo/pim-helpcenter/content/md/products-super-power/improve-data-quality.md

 :::

 ::: info
-Spell check is available for English, French, German, Spanish, Italian, Dutch, Danish, Swedish locales.
+Spell check is available for the English, French, German, Spanish, Italian, Dutch, Danish, and Swedish locales.
 Spell check is usable with text and simple text area attributes.
 :::